examan007/neonow/README.md

 ## [Application manager][demoapp]

-The Application manager is a library and corresponding web services supporting necessary functionality such as login and integrated email noitfication.
+The Application manager is a library and corresponding web services supporting necessary functionality such as login and integrated email notification.

 Integration is based upon the object HTML tag and the native event messaging mechanism between object and parent window.